tanweerdev/fat_ecto/README.md

   # You can implement override_whereable for your custom filters
   def override_whereable(dynamics, "name", "$ILIKE", value) do
+    # dynamics returned can be null so lets add extra check
     (dynamics || true) and dynamic([r], ilike(fragment("(?)::TEXT", r.name), ^value))
   end